 Why did we participate in SANS NetWars?

-It was exciting to look at the cyber security profession from the other side.
+For us as red-teamers, it was exciting to look at the cyber security profession from the other side.
 We usually take the role of an attacker in our work.
 But in the tournament, we took an utterly reverse position.
 Instead of modeling and executing the attacks, we had to analyze the evidence of a perpetrator’s activities in the production network and then work through the incident response procedure.

 Now to the big surprise part.
 We were planning to learn.
 Competing was not on our agenda: we realistically assessed our chances and decided to take as much experience from the event as possible.
 However, we had to reconsider a couple of hours into the process.